 On the facts of this case, it was not difficult for the court to conclude that all of these criteria had been satisfied and that the evidence in favour of a finding of fraud was overwhelming.

 If a claim for, say, loss of items by theft is partly genuine and partly fraudulent, the law says the claim is not severable.
 Thus, if the degree of fraud in relation to one part of the claim is material, the entire claim will be forfeited.
 For example, in Galloway v.
-Guardian Royal Exchange (UK) Ltd,5 Mr Galloway suffered a burglary and submitted a claim not just for the probable true value of the loss (£16,133) but an additional £2,000 claim being the supposed value of a computer.
-In fact there had been no theft of a computer as there had been no computer at all.
+Guardian Royal Exchange (UK) Ltd,6 Mr Galloway suffered a burglary and submitted a claim not just for the probable true value of the loss (£16,133) but an additional £2,000 claim being the supposed value of a computer.
+In fact, there had been no theft of a computer as there had been no computer at all.
 The Court of Appeal held that the degree of fraud was sufficient to render the entire claim fraudulent.

 The position in relation to personal injury claims is governed by Section 57 of the Criminal Justice and Courts Act 2015.
-This provides that if a claimant is fundamentally dishonest in relation to a claim, the claim must be dismissed in its entirety (including any valid element), unless doing so would cause the claimant to suffer a substantial injustice.
+This provides that if a claimant is fundamentally dishonest in relation to a claim, the claim must be dismissed in its entirety (including any valid element), unless doing so would cause a substantial injustice.
 The definitions of fundamental dishonesty and substantial injustice have been examined recently in London Organising Committee of the Olympic and Paralympic Games v.
-Sinfield6 and Razamus v.
-Ministry of Justice.7 In judging dishonesty in this context, the courts applied the test set out by the Supreme Court in Ivey v.
-Genting Casinos (UK) Ltd.8 This requires the Court to ascertain (subjectively) the actual state of the individual's knowledge or belief as to the facts and then determine whether his or her conduct was honest or dishonest by the (objective) standards of ordinary decent people.
+Sinfield7 and Razamus v.
+Ministry of Justice.8 In judging dishonesty in this context, the courts applied the test set out by the Supreme Court in Ivey v.
+Genting Casinos (UK) Ltd.9 This requires the Court to ascertain (subjectively) the actual state of the individual's knowledge or belief as to the facts and then determine whether his or her conduct was honest or dishonest by the (objective) standards of ordinary decent people.
 There is no requirement that the individual concerned must appreciate that what he or she has done is, by those standards, dishonest.
 Fundamental dishonesty is dishonesty of the type described above, which goes to the 'root' of the claim.
 That means that the dishonesty substantially affects the presentation of the claimant's case in respect of either liability or quantum in a way that potentially adversely affected the defendant in a significant way.